top of page

 We cannot begin to express how much we love using cottonseed meal in our gardens as it is perfectly safe to use as a soil amendment.
 Urea, Sulfur, and other soil amendments are not as safe and I won't have my kids help.
 But with cottonseed meal, we can all help ready our garden for the growing season.
 Along with that, it does not burn plants and will continually nourish soil for months after application.

-Cottonseed meal should be applied at a rate of 2-4 lbs per 100 square feet,mixed or tilled into the soil about 2-3" down.
+Apply 3 to 4 pounds of cottonseed meal per 100 square feet of soil and water into the soil, mixed or tilled into the soil about 2-3" down.
 Before application it is also advised to get your soil tested to ensure cottonseed meal is what the soil needs.
-Cottonseed meal can be acidic so be sure not to go over 8lbs per 100 square feet to ensure the PH of your soil is not affected.
-Although, there are acid loving plants like most berries and types of shrubs and flowers.
+Cottonseed meal can be acidic, so be sure not to go over 8 lbs per 100 square feet to ensure the PH of your soil is not affected.
+Although there are acid-loving plants, like most berries and types of shrubs, and flowers.
 So be sure you know what your plant needs in its new home.

 You may also use cottonseed meal with transplants.
 Dig your hole for the transplant and mix in 1/2 cup to the soil taken out.
 Put your transplant in the hole and mix the cottonseed meal and soil to fill in the gap between the plant and walls of the hole.
 Once established, you may supplement 1-2 cups per plant as a side dress.
 If it is a large established plant you can mix 3-4 cups as a side dress.